SbX

+History

-Development
+Initial Development

 Construction was set to finish in late 2013, but was pushed back due to ongoing construction at San Bernardino's downtown transit center.
 Service began in April 2014.

 Omnitrans has begun making upgrades to its East Valley vehicle maintenance facility in San Bernardino, including modifications to its parking lot, service bays, bus wash, and fueling facility, to accommodate 60-foot buses, all of which have been purchased and acquired, to run on the sbX bus rapid transit (BRT) corridor.

 Omnitrans has received a grant from the Federal Transit Administration to conduct an alternatives analysis for the Holt Boulevard/4th Street Corridor and the cities of Ontario and Fontana are both conducting studies on the feasibility of bus rapid transit along the corridor in their cities.
 Additionally, planners in Rancho Cucamonga are exploring recommendations on how to support high-density, transit-oriented development along the Foothill Boulevard corridor (Historic Route 66).

-Stations

-Artwork

-The CSUSB station is popular with students and staff who commute to the university because of the high cost and low availability of parking around campus.
-In 2008, the Omnitrans Transit Development Board began developing plans for a bus rapid line connecting CSUSB and Loma Linda University.
-Construction of the line began with construction of the Palm station and-neo the CSUSB Transit Center.
-The station was designed by Gruen Associates of Los Angeles for Omnitrans and the local community.
-Main artwork is by Freya Bardell and Brian Howe.
-The station art will be based on the trees on campus; the trees on glass will have a rich blue color that dramatically contrasts surroundings.
-Some artwork on the station was designed with help by CSUSB students and faculty that reflects the university community at large.
+Network expansion

+The San Bernardino County Transportation Authority (SBCTA) is currently planning to grow the system to 10 BRT lines in the San Bernardino Valley.

+Purple Line construction

+The Purple Line, also known as the West Valley Connector, is an under construction sbX route connecting Pomona–Downtown station to Ontario International Airport.
+It is expected to open in 2025, with 21 stations at launch along Holt Boulevard.

+The Purple Line is slated to replace Omnitrans Route 82 west of the Ontario Mills mall with 15 minute frequencies.